-• What are the principal human rights problems in your society?
-Indicate whether these are traditional/long-standing problems or newer/emerging problems.
+What are the principal human rights problems in your society?
+Indicate whether these are traditional/longstanding problems or newer/emerging problems.
 Are there problems which are common across Indonesia?
 Are there problems that are more specific to Aceh?

-Activity 2 cont'd • What are the principal factors contributing to the human rights problems?
+- What are the principal factors contributing to the human rights problems?
 List the groups that violate human rights in your society.
 Are they the most powerful?
-If they are the most powerful, briefly explain why. • What measures are in place to promote equality between men and women?
+If they are the most powerful, briefly explain why. - What measures are in place to promote equality between men and women?
 Are they effective?
-Why or why not? • Has the capacity of government and/or non-government institutions in your province to deal with traditional/longstanding or new/emerging human rights problems increased or decreased in the last 5 years?
-Please explain. • What can your institutions do to help address the human rights issues in Aceh?
-30 min Reporters rights pro Group Presentations ter presents a summary of your group's discussion. should highlight in their summary common human blems in Indonesia and contributing factors as well as any articularities in Aceh.
-Report should not be longer than tes.
-15 min situation Large Group Discussion cator/resource person leads a discussion on the current making reference to the information presented by each nmenting on commonalities and differences.
+Why or why not? - Has the capacity of government and/or non-government institutions in your province to deal with traditional/longstanding or new/emerging human rights problems increased or decreased in the last 5 years?
+Please explain. - What can your institutions do to help address the human rights issues in Aceh?

+30 min Part B Group Presentations

+The reporter presents a summary of your group's discussion.
+Reporters should highlight in their summary common human rights problems in Indonesia and contributing factors as well as any notable particularities in Aceh.
+Report should not be longer than five minutes.

+15 min Part C Large Group Discussion

+The facilitator/resource person leads a discussion on the current situation making reference to the information presented by each group commenting on commonalities and differences.